You must be 18 or older to use this site.

 If you're having trouble deciding which is right for you, read on to find out how portables and desktop vaporizers stack up against each other in a range of scenarios.

 As mentioned above, desktop vaporizers plug into the wall, whereas portables rely on rechargeable batteries to operate.
 While a desktop will be able to last however long you need your session to go for, portables have wide variations in battery life and their Lithium batteries often tend to degrade with use.
 If you're looking for a vaporizer to use in the home and don't need it to be particularly discreet, the desktop option is a better choice.

-There are also portables, such as the Arizer Air and Magic-Flight Launch Box, which have user-replaceable batteries.
+There are also portables, such as the Arizer Air II and Arizer Argo, which have user-replaceable batteries.
 This setup allows you to carry spares and simply change the battery when the old one runs out, which is super convenient for people who like to take their vape out with them for long periods of time.
-Accessories such as car chargers also make it incredibly easy to keep your battery levels topped up, so battery life is not as much of a hinderance as it once was.
+Accessories such as car chargers also make it incredibly easy to keep your battery levels topped up, so battery life is not as much of a hindrance as it once was.

 Portable vaporizers can be harder to use than their desktop counterparts in the sense that they offer substantially less control over vapour production, and often have more limited temperature ranges and controls.
 After all, no portable vaporizer could hope to match the amount of precise control that something like the Volcano allows you over the density, flavour and temperature of your vapour.